anders-s-olsen/Mlops_project/reports/README.md

 >
 > Answer:

-We made use of config files and weights and biases.
+We made use of config files and Weights & Biases.
 As previously mentioned the Hydra config file specified certain hyperparameters and we could easily make several config files to explore these hyperparameters.
-Secondly we used Weights and Biases to track training of our model and ensure that the model produces good test accuracy.
+Secondly we used Weights & Biases to track training of our model and ensure that the model produces good test accuracy.
 Here we also learned the approximate number of epochs that made sense for our training script.
 We had set up a team folder on Wandb to ensure all team members had access to the training documentation.
-The Wandb files are never deleted making sure that we have the hyperparameters used.
+The Wandb files are never deleted, which helps making sure that we know the hyperparameters used.

 ### Question 14